joseeden/joeden/docs/018-Observability/020-Elastic-Stack/001-Elastic-Stack.md

   - A newer, versatile log collection and processing tool.
   - Optimized for high-performance data pipelines.
   - Often used as an alternative to Logstash in modern deployments.
-  - Integrates with various outputs, including Elasticsearch and cloud platforms.

 ## Centralized Logging